Destination Anywhere (Jon Bon Jovi album)

-Destination Anywhere is Jon Bon Jovi's second solo studio album released June 16, 1997 and features music from the film Destination Anywhere released in the same year.
+Destination Anywhere is the second solo studio album by Jon Bon Jovi, released on June 16, 1997 and features music from the film Destination Anywhere released in the same year.
 It follows his successful 1990 soundtrack Blaze of Glory, from the film Young Guns II.

 The production and style for Destination Anywhere departs from the hard rock sound of his albums with the group Bon Jovi, such as featuring drum loops, female backing vocals and Jon Bon Jovi himself singing in a lower register in most of the tracks.
 Only one of his longtime bandmates, keyboardist David Bryan, contributed to the album; though Desmond Child, cowriter of hits such as "Livin' on a Prayer", plays the tuba in the song "Ugly" and is also one of the producers.

-During the production of the album, the daughter of Bon Jovi's former personal manager Paul Korzilius died.
-"August 7, 4:15" is dedicated to Katherine Korzilius.
+During the production of the album, the daughter of Bon Jovi's former personal manager Paul Korzilius, Katherine, died under mysterious circumstances.
+"August 7, 4:15," the date she was found dead, is dedicated to her.
+Her death remains unsolved.

 Reception

 Commercial

 The album charted at number 31 on the Billboard 200, number 6 on the Top Canadian albums chart and number two on the UK Albums Chart.
-The first single "Midnight in Chelsea" was Bon Jovi's highest-charting solo single in the UK, reaching number four on the UK Singles Chart.
+The first single "Midnight in Chelsea" was Jon Bon Jovi's highest-charting solo single in the UK, reaching number four on the UK Singles Chart.
 Also charting in the UK was the second single "Queen of New Orleans" at number 10 and the third single "Janie, Don't Take Your Love to Town" at number 13.
 The fourth single "Ugly" charted in some European countries but not in the UK.
 "Staring at Your Window with a Suitcase in My Hand" was released as a promo single.